dfreeman500/City-data/README.md

 # City-data

 This console app allows the user to get data on a city using the Openweather API and webscraping.
 You enter a city and state and the openweather api searches for the temperature.
-Then the program generates a url and returns the page.
-The program scrapes the information from the page and stores the info into a csv file.
+If the input is valid and a temperature is returned, the program generates a wikipedia url.
+If the url is valid, program scrapes the information from the page and stores the info into a csv file.
 You can read the csv and show bar graphs of estimated population and population density (not all cities provide this information).
-The program works best on American cities.
+The program works best for American cities.
 #

 # Code Louisville Features Met: